sethm/symon/README.md

 reset, since the reset vector for the 6502 is located in the ROM address space.

-By default, any file named `rom.bin` that exists in the same directory where Symon is launched will be loaded as a ROM image.
-ROM images can also be swapped out at run-time with the "Load ROM Image..." in the File menu.
+ROM images can be loaded with the `-rom` argument when running Symon from the command line.
+ROM images can also be swapped out at run-time with the "Load ROM..." item in the File menu.

 The "samples" directory contains a ROM image for the Symon architecture named 'ehbasic.rom', containing Lee Davison's Enhanced